Rowrah: Whitehaven, Cleator and Egremont Railway

 On 1 February 1864 Rowrah was connected by the Whitehaven, Cleator and Egremont Railway.
-Rowrah station, located on Pasture Road, can be see using this view from Google Street View.
+Rowrah station, located on Pasture Road, can be seen using this view from Google Street View.
 At the top of Pasture Road Rowrah had two hotels, The Railway Hotel and The Stork Hotel.

 The line was further extended to Wrights Green ("The Lamplugh Extension") and on 2 April 1866 the line was connected with the Workington and Cockermouth line at using a Wye (rail) (triangular track) arrangement at Marron Junction thus creating the Whitehaven and Marron Junction branch line.
 At the opening of the "Lamplugh Extension" it was also announced that an Electrical telegraph had been installed on the line at the demand of the Iron ore companies at a grand cost of £56.

 By 1875 Rowrah had become a sufficiently complex junction that it was deemed to require its own signal box, this resulted in the opening of Rowrah No1.
 Signal Box.